-In another victory for the populist right in Europe, the Netherlands’ anti-immigrant Party of Freedom, and its leader Geert Wilders, won the country’s general elections in late November.
+In another victory for the nationalist right in Europe, the Netherlands’ anti-immigrant Party of Freedom, and its leader Geert Wilders, won the country’s general elections in late November.
 Meanwhile, Slovakia returned the populist-right Prime Minister Robert Fico to office in October; and in Italy, Prime Minister Georgia Meloni of the far-right Fratelli d’Italia (Brothers of Italy) has now been in power since September 2022.
 In Poland, the Law and Justice Party, a populist-right stalwart that had governed for eight years, was ousted to widespread surprise in October by a coalition of opposition parties—though not without winning more votes than any other party.
 And elsewhere in Europe—including France, Germany, Austria, and Belgium—polls show the far right is increasingly popular.

 Still, Wilders’ victory in the Netherlands was a shock.
 No voter surveys predicted it.
 Now he’s trying to form a governing coalition with political parties that, for more than a decade, had all rejected including him in any government—not least for his extensive history of incendiary rhetoric: He’s notably said he hates Islam and considers the Prophet Muhammad to be the devil.
 Yet his strident nationalism and animosity toward immigrants have long resonated among a segment of the Dutch electorate; Wilders is the longest-tenured member of the Dutch Parliament, which he first joined in 1998.
 But his party had never won as much as the roughly 23.5 percent it got in November—more than double its total from just two years ago.
 So what does Wilders’ success say about voters’ feelings in the Netherlands—and in Europe more broadly?